edHelper.com

 By Jennifer Kenny

 1 You can often feel bones through your skin.
 Feel your head.
 Doesn't it feel like a helmet or a hard hat?
 In a way, it is.
 This is your skull.
-Your skull is actually made of 29 bones.
+Your skull is made of 29 bones.

-2 Your skull actually starts out as individual bones.
+2 Your skull starts out as individual bones.
 Then the skull fuses together as a baby grows.

-3 Your cranium is the bowl-shaped top part of your skull.
+3 Your cranium is the bowl-shaped, top part of your skull.
 It protects the brain.
 It is made of eight smooth bones that fit together tightly.
 The bones are curved and thin.

-Paragraphs 4 to 10:
+Paragraphs 5 to 11:

 For the complete story with questions: click here for printable